opendata-swiss/ogd-handbook-wiki/ch-ogd.md

 Tags:
 Date: 2015-1-1
 Slug: ch-ogd
-Summary:
+Summary: Usage notes which will be of use especially to government users who would like to know how to publish data at a national level.
 Lang: en
 Draft: yes

 [In pilot](http://opendata.admin.ch) since 2013, the Swiss Federal OGD Portal, [opendata.swiss](http://opendata.swiss) is a curated data catalogue based on [CKAN](http://ckan.org).
-This chapter contains usage notes which will be of use especially to government users who would like to know how to publish data at a national level, and links to other web sites in Switzerland which are accessible online and feature Open Government Data.

 ### Swiss OGD landscape